 Read our Guide on how to check your credit report to make sure that your credit report is correct and up to date.

-CCJs can affect your credit rating and make it harder for you to get credit.
-Having a CCJ can make it harder to take out a mobile phone contract, loan and credit cards.
+CCJs can affect your credit rating and make it harder for you to get credit, such as a mobile phone contract, loan and credit cards.
 It’s always a good idea to sort out a CCJ immediately.
-For example, if you pay the CCJ off in full within a month from receiving it, you can apply to the court to have your entry in the Register of Judgements removed.
-It’s easier to be approved for credit or a mortgage if you don’t have a CCJ on your file.
+For example, if you pay the CCJ off in full within a month from receiving it, you can then apply to the court to have your entry in the Register of Judgements removed, and it'll then come off your credit file.
+It’s generally easier to be approved for credit or a mortgage if you don’t have a CCJ on your file.

 A CCJ stands for County Court Judgement.
 A CCJ happens when you owe someone money and they take court action against you.
 You’ll get a CCJ when the court confirms that you owe money.
 To find out the meaning of more mortgage and finance related terms, then check out our Glossary.

-In some circumstances, yes, you can.
-If you think a CCJ has been registered on your account by mistake, or unfairly, contact the three credit reference agencies; Experian, Equifax and TransUnion to remove a CCJ from your credit profile.
+In some circumstances, you can remove a CCJ from your credit file.
+If you think a CCJ has been registered on your account unfairly or by mistake, you can contact the three credit reference agencies; Experian, Equifax and TransUnion to remove a CCJ from your credit profile.

 You need to be able to prove that: